 Like the Freehand and Shape tools, the Polygon/Line tool uses the same secondary appearance toolbar.

 There’s also a text tool that lets you write directly on the tabletop.
 Just choose the text tool from the Toolbar, and then click on the tabletop where you want to type.
 You can change the font (1.), size (2.), and color (3.) of the text using the secondary toolbar here.

 Hitting the Escape key will remove the focus from an active text box.

 To edit text after you have added it to the tabletop use the select tool to access the text box and double click to enter edit mode, or right click on it and select 'Edit' from the context menu.

 You can also group things together by selecting them, then right-clicking and choosing “Group” from the Advanced Menu.
 Grouping things lets you keep them in sync so you always move them at the same time.

-You can choose to clear all of the drawings on the current layer by using the Clear Drawings tool in the Toolbox.
+You can choose to clear all of the drawings on the current layer by using the Clear Drawings tool in the Toolbar.
 It’s a great way to quickly delete any sketches that have been made during a battle, for example.